Red-Menace/AppleScriptObjC-Stuff/UI Objects/README.md

 ----
 Handlers include the following objects/classes:

-* NSAlert
+* NSAlert †
   * Simple
   * Extended with text field font/color, giveup timer, and accessory view support
 * NSBox
 * NSButton
     * Push Buttons
     * CheckBox and Radio buttons (individual and grouped in a box)
+* NSComboBox
 * NSComboButton
-* NSComboBox
 * NSImageView
 * NSMenu (including submenus)
-* NSOpenPanel-NSSavePanel
+* NSOpenPanel-NSSavePanel †
 * NSPathControl
 * NSPopover
 * NSPopUpButton
-* NSProgressIndicator
+* NSProgressIndicator †
     * Simple bar/spinner indicator
     * Controller script/class (combined indicator with text fields and cancel button)
 * NSSlider-NSLevelIndicator
-* NSStatusItem
+* NSStatusItem †
 * NSTextField (includes NSSecureTextField)
 * NSTextView (includes NSScrollView and wrapping)
-* NSWindow-NSPanel
+* NSWindow-NSPanel †

-The NSAlert, NSWindow, and Open/Save panel scripts include a run handler, so they can also be used for testing and laying out UI items.
+† These scripts include a run handler so that they can also be used for testing and laying out UI items.